shradhatx/reference/README.md

 > Q: Can you describe my role and responsibilities if hired?

 * Requirements
-Understand requirements - performance, security, access, archival, access patterns, consistency, availability, tolerance for downtime for upgrade if updating existing system etc.
+Understand requirements - data volume, access patterns, security and compliance, performance, archival, access patterns, consistency, availability, tolerance for downtime.

 Understand tradeoffs on solutions presented.
 Tradeoffs on CAP are real and these are business decisions not engineering.

 Infrastructure: Evolve: on-premise/virtual/hybrid
 Datastore: Keep it simple, understand flexibility CAP- pros for your use-case
 Application: synchronous or Asynchronous

 #### Technical reference